The Dude Diet: Control Your Cravings

 For the chicken burgers:

-1/3 cup finely diced red bell pepper (about half a medium pepper)
+1/3 cup minced red bell pepper (about half a medium pepper)

 2 tablespoons grated Parmesan cheese